codalab/worksheets-examples/01-basics/README.md

   a *run bundle* is created that stores the files that were created, as well ast standard out/err.
 - But there are some special formats in which you can output your results so that you can easily display them in the worksheet.
-We're going to set up JSON output.
+In this case, we've set up JSON output for our results.
-- Notice that our code in [main.py](01-glue/main.py#L1-5) outputs its results in a file called `results.json`.
-Currently, the JSON file has the following shape (**TODO**):
+- Notice that the run bundle outputs its results in a file called `results.json` with the following shape (**TODO**):
   ```json
   {
       train_acc: number,